 (Print head) Can manifest as an intermittent error that only happens during a print, when the print head is in motion.
-Usually caused by damage to the 8 pin harness.
-More info HERE.
+Usually caused by damage to the thermistor connector or wiring in the cable chain.
 It's possible, but very rare, for the wiring inside the electronics bay to be damaged as well.